Skip to main content

 Top activities

-On the edge, nerve-wrackingly high above the fjord.
+On the edge, thrillingly high above the fjord.
 On top of the waves, with surf in your heart and saltwater in your hair.
 Splashes of snow while your heart is pumping at the bottom of the ski slope.
 Thoroughly sweaty and tired after the bike ride along the roaring North Sea.
 Cultural adventures on the edge - where land, ocean and sky meet.
-Norway's street art destination second to none - Stavanger.
+Stavanger's street art destination is second to none.
 Lars Hertervig, Kitty Kielland and Frida Hansen or Antony Gormley's rusty men?
-Come experience for yourself in the Stavanger region.
+Come experience it for yourself in the Stavanger region.

 #regionstavanger